 A customer link (introduced in section 5.3.3.4) provides a direct connection from the southern platform hall of the metro station to the platform end of the existing Martin Place Station via a generous ramp gently sloping south on axis from the metro hall then cranking left to align with the existing railway platform above.
 The customer journey continues into a grand vertical transport hall that elevates 13m to resolve itself at the western end of the existing Martin Place platform.
 At the point of physical breakthrough, a wall of small format red glazed ceramic tiles will be dislodged to make the connection.
 These tiles will be celebrated as the source of inspiration to commence a journey of material transition toward the large format matt glass-fibre reinforced concrete (GRC) panelling of the new metro station.
-Moving through this sequence of spaces the customer begins in a grand space lined with small format red tiling.
-Moving down toward the metro station the tiles grow, the finish transforms and the colour departs, at first to a neutral white and then to the sandstone warmth of the Metro palette.
-The heritage significance of the relationship between these two great infrastructure developments is encapsulated in this journey of mutual respect and is epitomised by the celebration of a single red glazed tile; 83 × 83mm; placed with care and attention at the threshold between the two.
+The customer begins in a grand space lined with small format red glazed tiles, and a GRC threshold separated by red joints.
+The bulkhead above the escalator, deliberately set back to reveal the red steel lift shaft, provides visual continuity and creates an iconic threshold demarcating the start of the metro station.
+The heritage significance of the relationship between these two great infrastructure developments is encapsulated in this journey of mutual respect, epitomised by the celebration of a single red glazed tile; 97 x 97mm; its flow accentuates by the red joints placed with care and attention at the threshold between the two.